Kortemme-Lab/ddg/input/README.rst

 Most records appears to correspond with one recorded |DDG| value in ProTherm but approximately 19% of the records appear to use a mean value from multiple recorded |DDG| values.

-As with all of the previous published datasets, we have modified this dataset.
+As with all of the previous published datasets in this section, we have modified this dataset.
 In particular, 10 of the records in the dataset presented herein have duplicate records with the same PDB ID and mutation.
 These are due to our replacement of 1BKS with 1WQ5, 2LZMA with 1L63, and 1HGU with 3HHR.